 YOU GUYS.
 Reese’s.
 Peanut Butter.
 Crack.
 People are always telling me that my crack candy recipe should come with a warning, and this version DEFINITELY does.
 I’ve taken my basic Christmas Crack recipe and swapped out the chocolate for Reese’s peanut butter.
 Yes, oh, yes, this peanut butter crack candy is highly addictive but worth every calorie.

 REESE’S CRACK CANDY INGREDIENTS

 You can find the Reese’s peanut butter chips in the baking aisle and the mini Reese’s cups in the candy aisle.
-If you can’t find them in-store I will have link at the end of the post.
 I chose to cut my mini cups in half so you get a cross-section of those beautiful cups, but you could just as easily keep them whole.

 - 1 cup butter

 - 1 cup brown sugar

 - 10 oz. bag Reese’s peanut butter chips

 - In a saucepan, combine brown sugar and butter and bring to a boil.
 Boil for 4 minutes.